Indexes in Azure Search

-An index is a persistent store of documents and other constructs used by an Azure Search service.
+In Azure Search, an index is a persistent store of documents and other constructs used by an Azure Search service.
 A document is a single unit of searchable data in your index.
-For example, an e-commerce retailer might have a document for each item they sell, a news organization might have a document for each article, etc. Mapping these concepts to more familiar database equivalents: an index is conceptually similar to a table, and documents are roughly equivalent to rows in a table.
+For example, an e-commerce retailer might have a document for each item they sell, a news organization might have a document for each article, and so forth.
+Mapping these concepts to more familiar database equivalents: an index is conceptually similar to a table, and documents are roughly equivalent to rows in a table.

 When you add/upload documents and submit search queries to Azure Search, you submit your requests to a specific index in your search service.

 Field types and attributes in an Azure Search index

 As you define your schema, you must specify the name, type, and attributes of each field in your index.
 The field type classifies the data that is stored in that field.
 Attributes are set on individual fields to specify how the field is used.
 The following tables enumerate the types and attributes you can specify.

 |Edm.String||Text that can optionally be tokenized for full-text search (word-breaking, stemming, etc).|